Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I got my pet from a shelter in 2013.
 He was about to be put down, but I decided to help the poor dog and adopt him.
 Now he has been with me for almost 4 years.

 Koko is a Shiba Inu puppy that we got last December.
 We had our other Shiba Inu Abby for 14 years before we lost her to cancer.
-We named her Koko because the breed is from Japan and the name seemed to fit.

 This is our family dog Teddy, adorable isn't he?
 Teddy is a Shiba Inu (the Akita, sporting dog family from China) he is 2 years old.
 Teddy is alot of fun and full of energy, he loves to play with the basketball and go on walks.